Film shoot in the middle of the landscapes of Iceland

 The landmark was used as the football stadium remains in the movie.
 Fans of the movie can visit the Crater and even hike to the top of the surrounding areas.
 Take in the same futuristic views that Tom Cruise did when visiting The Crater of Hrossaborg.

-You can reach Hrossaborg by taking the six-hour drive from Reykjavik to North East Iceland.
+You can reach Hrossaborg by renting a car and taking the six-hour drive from Reykjavik to North East Iceland.
 It can be an exciting road trip itinerary that brings you to the more remote areas of the country.

 Interstellar